 Mecca's architecture did not impress inspectors, who said such a rural location did not deserve such an unsympathetic design.
 The bright cladding around the forecourt was described as particularly distracting.
 The southbound upper deck actually extends over the sliproads, to take advantage of the limited space available.

-Sir Owen Williams, who did much of the M1's design work, wanted the service area to serve as a farm junction, but was told it couldn't.
+Sir Owen Williams, who did much of the M1's design work, wanted the service area to serve as an exit for a farm, but was told it couldn't.